Eucalyptus Globulus Essential Oil

-- Botany: Eucalyptus globulus comes from the large, aromatic eucalyptus trees of the Myrtaceae family and are native to Australia, but also grown in Spain.
-The tree’s leaves are steam distilled to produce the earthy, fresh oil.
+Eucalyptus globulus comes from the large, aromatic eucalyptus trees that are native to Australia, but also grown in Spain.

 - Scent Profile: Top note with a strong, camphor like, balsamic aroma.

-- Blends well with: Cardamom, Eucalyptus bicostate, Eucalyptus radiata, Laurus Nobilis, Lavender, Lemon, Maritime Pine, Myrtle, Peppermint, Pinon Pine, Ravintsara, Rosalina, Rosemary ct camphor, Rosemary ct cineole, Scots Pine, Spike Lavender, and Tea Tree
+- Blends well with: Cardamom, Eucalyptus radiata, Laurus Nobilis, Lavender, Lemon, Maritime Pine, Myrtle, Peppermint, Pinon Pine, Ravintsara, Rosalina, Rosemary ct camphor, Rosemary ct cineole, Scots Pine, Spike Lavender, and Tea Tree

 - According to Tisserand & Young: Essential oils high in 1,8 cineole should not be applied to or near the faces of babies or children under 10 years old due to potential risk for CNS and respiratory issues.